 Welcome to Good Leadership Skills for Life!

-This website is dedicated to providing extensive information and numerous examples on the following topics;
+This website is and is dedicated to providing extensive information and numerous examples on the following topics;

 Employee Written Warning Letter Examples

 Employee Policy Examples

 I have found over the years many leaders find it hard to write formal letters on a variety of subject matters.

 Some are teachable and yet others are a part of a persons character.

 As a Marine, leadership and character are the core values that can either make or break you.

 Doing one thing and demanding another is simply not acceptable as a Leader!
 As a Marine it is not an option!